-16. All items of data that were previously recommended only for collection in infrequent inquiries (that is, quantity and cost of individually important fuels, energy equivalent of fuels and capacity of power equipment) are included in the general scheme, although it is recognized that their priorities in individual countries will vary.
-Any additional items that may become relevant will be covered by future recommendations - for example, a 1993 World Programme of Industrial Statistics.

-17. One of the primary purposes of the collection of monthly and quarterly interval information is for the calculation of indicators in the form of index numbers and for deriving quarterly estimates of national production, income and expenditure.
+- 16. All items of data that were previously recommended only for collection in infrequent inquiries (that is, quantity and cost of individually important fuels, energy equivalent of fuels and capacity of power equipment) are included in the general scheme, although it is recognized that their priorities in individual countries will vary.
+Any additional items that may become relevant will be covered by future recommendations for example, a 1993 World Programme of Industrial Statistics. - information is for the calculation of indicators in the form of index numbers and for deriving quarterly estimates of national production, income and expenditure.
 The selection of indicators for this purpose varies from country to country and within a series may vary from industry to industry.
 Therefore, no specific recommendations are included here.
-A detailed discussion of series for index numbers of price and quantity statistics is included in two publications $\frac{8}{4}$ which should be useful as a guide to selecting indicators in countries setting up such a system.
+A detailed discussion of series for index numbers of price and quantity statistics is included in two publications 8/ which should be useful as a guide to selecting indicators in countries setting up such a system.

-18. Some countries may wish to collect information on selected items on a more-frequent-than-annual basis in order to measure industry trends.
-However, because of the wide divergence of uses for which these types of indicators are required and the problems of implementing data collection, no international standards have been adopted for monthly or guarterly collection.
-One item of significance on a short-term basis only, "orders", is, for practical purposes, included in the general outline.

-19. Ad hoc inquiries - that is, those taken occasionally or at irregular intervals - are not dealt with here.
-Nor are regular or occasional inquiries into specialized aspects of the industrial sector, such as the total stock of fixed assets or wage rates.

-20. The industrial sector is defined to cover mining, manufacturing and electricity, gas and water (ISIC major divisions 2, 3 and 4).
-Construction, which was once considered a part of the industrial sector, is now the subject of separate recommendations. $\frac{9}{7}$

-21. The establishment is the basic statistical unit dealt with - that is, the data considered in the industrial statistics programme are those appropriate for gathering when the establishment is used as the statistical unit.
-Enterprise-type data of a financial nature are dealt with only in the extension of the system.

-22. The recommendations do not cover the commodity detail of intermediate consumption (except fuels and electricity), stocks or production since this has been dealt with separately. $\underline{10}/$
+- 18. Some countries may wish to collect information on selected items on a more-frequent-than-annual basis in order to measure industry trends.
+However, because of the wide divergence of uses for which these types of indicators are required and the problems of implementing data collection, no international standards have been adopted for monthly or quarterly collection.
+One item of significance on a short-term basis only, "orders", is, for practical purposes, included in the general outline. - 19.
+Ad hoc inquiries that is, those taken occasionally or at irregular intervals are not dealt with here.
+Nor are regular or occasional inquiries into specialized aspects of the industrial sector, such as the total stock of fixed assets or wage rates. - 20.
+The industrial sector is defined to cover mining, manufacturing and electricity, gas and water (ISIC major divisions 2, 3 and 4).
+Construction, which was once considered a part of the industrial sector, is now the subject of separate recommendations.
+9/ - 21.
+The establishment is the basic statistical unit dealt with that is, the data considered in the industrial statistics programme are those appropriate for gathering when the establishment is used as the statistical unit.
+Enterprise-type data of a financial nature are dealt with only in the extension of the system. - 22.
+The recommendations do not cover the commodity detail of intermediate consumption (except fuels and electricity), stocks or production since this has been dealt with separately. $\underline{10}$